rtCamp/OneDesign/readme.txt

 = Can I customize which patterns are available to specific sites? =

-Yes, you can control which patterns are applied to each brand site by managing the selections in the Design Library interface.
+Yes, you can control which patterns are applied to each brand site by managing the selections in the Pattern Library interface.

 = Are there any limits to how many patterns I can sync? =